-Entering SMS sweepstakes is a fast and fun way to win.
-However, text message sweepstakes may have charges associated with them.
-There are two types of charges to watch out for before you enter sweepstakes by text -- standard and premium text message charges.
+There are two types of SMS fees to watch out for before you enter sweepstakes by text: standard and premium text message charges.
 Here's what you need to know about each type.

 What Are Standard Text Message Charges?

-If you read the rules of SMS sweepstakes, you might see a line that says something like: "standard text message rates apply."
-These are the fees you pay your mobile provider to send or receive SMS messages.
+If you read the rules of SMS sweepstakes, you'll usually see a line that says something like: "standard text message rates apply."
+Standard text message rates are the fees you pay your mobile provider to send or receive SMS messages.

-How much you'll pay, or even if you need to pay anything at all, depends on your individual service plan.
+How much you'll pay, or if you need to pay anything at all, depends on your individual service plan.
 Some of the common options that your service plan might have include:

 - Unlimited Text Messaging: For one flat rate, you can send and receive as many text messages as you like.

 - Limited Text Messaging: For a flat rate, you can send a specific number of text messages at no additional charge.
-This could be a couple of hundred messages or more than a thousand, depending on your plan.
+This could be a few hundred messages or more than a thousand, depending on your plan.

 - Per-Message Charges: You are charged a fee, usually a few cents, for each text message you send or receive.